Botswana Family Safari with Teenagers - 10 Days

 Chobe National Park

-After some breakfast and packing up camp we travel to Chobe National Park.
-Botswana's first national park is perhaps best known for its high concentration of elephants, which can often be seen swimming in the Chobe River.
-The river also attracts wallowing hippos, a variety of birdlife, crocodiles sunning themselves by the water's edge, and cheetahs and lions which come down to drink.
-Enjoy a sunset cruise on the Chobe River, a relaxing way to spend the afternoon with the family.
+Have breakfast and pack up camp, then travel to Chobe National Park.
+Botswana's first national park, Chobe is perhaps best known for its high concentration of elephants, which can often be seen swimming in the Chobe River.
+The river also attracts wallowing hippos, cheetahs and lions in search of a drink, crocodiles lying in the sun by the water's edge and a variety of birdlife like the white-backed night heron, vibrant Schalow's turaco and the western banded snake eagle.
+Later, enjoy a sunset cruise on the Chobe River – a relaxing way to spend the afternoon with the family.

 Nata